-The Adjustable Block Program overall faced a challenge in the form of the lack of program funding across 2020 and 2021, which stemmed in part from the inability to roll over collections under Section 16-108(k) of the PUA, and was compounded by energization delays attributed to the COVID-19 global pandemic.
-The program could not open additional blocks of capacity to serve the market and support additional projects without a legislative fix.
+The Adjustable Block Program overall faced a challenge in the form of the lack of program_RPS funding across 2020 and 2021, which stemmed in part from the inability to roll over RPS collections under Section 16-108(k) of the PUA, and was compounded by energization delays attributed to the COVID-19 global pandemic.
+TheAbsent sufficient funds, the program could not open additional blocks of capacity to serve the market and support additional projects without a legislative fix.

 Despite these challenges, the Adjustable Block Program has been successful overall, leading to the energized or planned development of over 670 MW of new solar generation in Illinois thus far.
-The REC targets defined in Public Act 99-0906 for the end of the 2020 delivery year - 1,000,000 delivered annually from Adjustable Block Program projects - were fully met through REC contracts, and the projects built as a result of participation in the program are generally geographically diverse, with projects spread across the state.
-Additionally, there are over 300 Approved Vendors available to support Illinois residents and businesses develop solar through the program.
+The The Adjustable Block Program REC targets defined in Public Act 99-0906 for the end of the 2020 delivery year - 1,000,000 RECs delivered annually from Adjustable Block Program projects - were fully met through REC contracts, and the projects built as a result of participation in the program are generally geographically diverse, with projects spread across the state.
+Additionally, there are over 300200267 Approved Vendors available to support Illinois residents and businesses develop solar and subscribe to community solar projects through the program.